Fyffes Progress in Honduras

 What is freedom of association?

 Fyffes understands that freedom of association means our workers are free to join a union of their choosing.
-The workers are also entitled to organize as part of workers’ committees, and they are also free not to join a union.
+The workers are also entitled to organise as part of workers’ committees, and they are also free not to join a union.

 What is Fyffes doing to improve workers’ understanding of freedom of association?